GuidesWikiCan Motherboard Bottleneck Your PC?

 How To Prevent It

 Firstly, whenever you buy a motherboard, ensure it is compatible with your GPU and has enough strength to support it.
-If you like to overclock your GPU, then a low-end motherboard is not even an option.
-However, keep in mind that overclocking can damage the GPU
+If you like to overclock your GPU, a low-end motherboard is not even an option.
+However, keep in mind that overclocking can damage the GPU.[4]

 Can The Motherboard Bottleneck RAM?

 The motherboard is not well known for bottlenecking RAM performance.
-Although, it does come along with support issues.
-Once again, an outdated motherboard can not support the RAM you just bought for your PC to run faster.
+However, it does come along with support issues.
+An outdated motherboard can not support the RAM you bought, so your PC can run faster.
 That is not how things work.

 RAM